acoli-repo/germhist/README.md

       - POS, INFL, LEMMA: semiautomated (?)
       - HEAD/EDGE: semiautomated, according to the PROIEL/ISWOC schema

+We provide the workflow for Gothic in `analysis/scrambling`, but we excluded its results: Its word order preferences are identical to that of the Greek NT (that we studied for comparison).
+For postverbal nominal accusative and dative arguments, both show exactly the same preference for ACC>DAT (75.6%=34:11 Greek NT, 76.9%=20:6 Gothic NT; difference may be because the Gothic NT is incomplete).

 ## Analyses

 [`analyses/`](analyses): Case studies over that data